userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 ### Arguments

-* NAME, required test name used as `ctest` target name.
+* SERVICE_TARGET, required CMake name of the target service to test.
+Used as suffix for `testsuite-` and `start-` CMake target names.
 * WORKING_DIRECTORY, pytest working directory.
 Default is ${CMAKE_CURRENT_SOURCE_DIR}.
 * PYTEST_ARGS, list of extra arguments passed to `pytest`.
 * PYTHONPATH, list of directories to be prepended to `PYTHONPATH`.